ari-kuni/ari-kuni.github.io/projects.md

 ---

 ## 🗺️ Laser Cut Map of U.S. National Parks
-- Utalized CO2 laser cutters and modeled map in Inskape
+- Utalized CO2 laser cutters and modeled map.
+- 🔗 Coming Soon

+---

+## 🐰 Tuxedo Bunny Pendulum
+-  Design and fabricated a working escapement wheel and pendulum using Fusion 360 and shop tools like laser cutter.
+-  Models the core mechanical timekeeping mechanism used in traditional clocks with fine tuned oscillations.
 -  🔗 Coming Soon

 ---
 <hr />